hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/js.md

 1. Save the test code (e.g., `test_js.py`) in the same directory as your `js.py` file.
 2. Run `pytest test_js.py` from your terminal.

-This revised solution is significantly more robust and demonstrates the proper use of `pytest` fixtures and mocks for testing Selenium/JavaScript interactions.
+This revised solution is significantly more robust and demonStartes the proper use of `pytest` fixtures and mocks for testing Selenium/JavaScript interactions.
 Remember to adapt the mock return values to reflect the actual behavior of `execute_script` for `get_referrer` and `get_page_lang`.
 The added failure mocking (via `MockWebDriver`) is crucial to correctly test exception handling.
 Also, remember to add tests for `get_page_lang`.